ISISComputingGroup/ibex_developers_manual/Mercury-iTC-Enhanced-Cryostat-Control.md

 ### High-temperature operation

 When operating above the cutoff temperature the MERCURY_ITC IOC should use a lookup table to decide what to set the pressure setpoint to.
 There should be a reasonable default lookup table in the common configs area, but a user should be able to set their own lookup table stored in the instruments config area.
 The lookup table is a key-value pair.
 The key is the difference between the temperature and the temperature setpoint.
 The value is the pressure setpoint to set when the temperature - temperature setpoint is within the range of the values given key.

+### Operation delay

+After setting a pressure setpoint we can choose to delay by a given amount this

 ## Questions whilst designing